-The Research Evaluation and Analytics Capacity Hub (REACH) will provide a new national forum for the advancement of research analytics, the use of data-informed decision-making, artificial intelligence (AI), and responsible research assessment practices within the field of research administration.
-REACH leverages expertise from across the globe and engages institutions interested in building capacity in these areas to strengthen their research enterprise.
-Participants come from all types of institutions and from a variety of professional fields, including research administrators, researchers, and librarians.
+The Research Evaluation and Analytics Capacity Hub (REACH) is a global forum for the advancement of research analytics, the use of data-informed decision-making, artificial intelligence (AI), and responsible research assessment and evaluation practices.
+REACH leverages expertise from our network of professionals and engages institutions interested in building capacity and the research enterprise.
+Network members come from a variety of educational and research institutions and professional fields that include but are not limited to researchers, research administrators, research analysts, and librarians.

 Welcome to the Research Evaluation and Analytics Capacity Hub (REACH)